genicsblog/genicsblog.com/_posts/gouravkhunger/2022-01-31-next-generation-hello-world-program.md

 It's pretty long but I'm sure you understand most of it!

-You can find all the code for this tutorial in [this repository](https://github.com/Kushagra-Jain99/NextGenHelloWorld).
+You can find all the code for this tutorial in this repository:

+{% include linkpreview.html url="https://github.com/Kushagra-Jain99/NextGenHelloWorld" title="Kushagra-Jain99/NextGenHelloWorld" %}

 ## Conclusion